Your wedding day is on the horizon, and your mind has turned to the question of what you should wear.

 Additionally, if you want your tux tailored to fit your body perfectly, purchasing one is the only way to achieve this.

 However, while you can pick up a brand-new tux for less than $500, there are some hidden costs to be aware of.
-Most notably, a new tux will typically only include pants and a jacket.
+Most notably, the average tuxedo price will typically only include pants and a jacket.
 Therefore, you will have to spend more than you originally bargained for.

 Other items you’ll need to purchase are: